Duke star Cameron Boozer receives profane chant from Michigan State crowd

 The freshman phenom Boozer, just 18 years old, already looks like one of the very best players in college basketball this season.
 As such, he draws a lot of hate from opposing fans, especially as the star player for Duke and one who has a physical style of play that results in a lot of free throws.

 Boozer entered play on Saturday averaging an ACC-leading 23.6 points to go along with 9.3 rebounds and 3.7 assists per game.
-Meanwhile, he finished with 18 points, 15 rebounds, and five assists against the Spartans as the Blue Devils won by a 66-60 final score.
+Meanwhile, he finished with 18 points, 15 rebounds, and five assists against the Spartans as the Blue Devils went on to win by a 66-60 final score.

 The son of retired former NBA All-Star Carlos Boozer, Cameron is in the conversation to potentially go with the No. 1 overall pick in the 2026 NBA Draft.
 He was already absurdly tall at just 15 years old and is now drawing hostility from opposing fanbases commensurate to his elite level of play.